knhcr/sd-webui-prompt-cards-manager/README.md

 ### Control Belt
+  - `Image Fit` button : whether to display card images fitted.
+  - `Show Description` button : whether to display cards' descriptions.
+  - `Show DirName` button : whether to display cards' folder path.
-  - `SubDir` checkbox toggles whether to display cards in subfolders of the selected folder or not.
+  - `Show SubDir` button : whether to display the cards in subfolders of the selected folder.
-  - `ShowDirName` checkbox toggles whether to display each card's folder path or not.
   - `Prompt Search` textbox filters cards by Prompt text of cards.
     + Both whitespace and comma work as word separator.
 (AND condition)
   - `Description Search` textbox filters cards by Description text of cards.
     + Whitespace works as word separator.
 (AND condition)
+  - `Open Folder` button : open current card folder by Windows Explorer.
+(Windows Only)
+    + If you use a1111/forge remotely via network, disable this functionality from Settings.

 ![ShowDirName](./docs/images/showDirName.png)